edmaregidio/ringer_tunings/README.md

-# The Ringer Tunings Repository
+# The Ringer Tuning Repository

 In 2017 the ATLAS experiment implemented an ensemble of neural networks (NeuralRinger algorithm) dedicated to improving the performance of filtering